It’s a 38°C (100°F) day and your best doggy mate Rufus is hot. Should your dog be allowed in the swimming pool?

 Dogs bring WHAT into the Pool?!

+Do dogs contaminate pools?
 Unfortunately, dogs bring small particles of fecal matter into the pool.
 Even if you can’t see it, trust me, it’s there.

-This will contaminate the pool’s water however a well-maintained pool including keeping the correct water balance will minimise the risk of recreational water illnesses.
+This will contaminate the pool’s water, however, a well-maintained pool including keeping the correct water balance will minimise the risk of recreational water illnesses.

 Most people do not report any adverse effects from allowing their dog to swim in the pool.